 There’s no need to check the list of waterproof spotlights for boats as this one serves me well.
 It’s trustworthy and the manufacturer is confident to offer a lifetime warranty.

 The brightness that this LED light emits is not glaring so it doesn’t hurt my eyes.
 I can say that it’s 2 in 1 because of the beam distance that can be centered focus and a lightened halo that begins from the center point.
 Accordingly, you can have it as a safety aid in any dark moment.

-The lights have three adaptable settings which are low, high, and a combination of red and blue.
+The boat lights have three adaptable settings which are low, high, and a combination of red and blue.
 I can change the setting by pressing the buttons found on the grip.
 In this regard, I have a minor complaint as I need to cycle through the options by pressing a few times.

 9. ZOHI ZML102 LED Super Bright Spotlight

 It just makes sense to fall in love with this light.
 I never thought it would be super bright and the illumination goes farther than I expected.
 There are five light settings, which are high, medium, low, strobe, and SOS.
 The powerful three levels of lumens do wonders!
 Since you can rely on it, it’s not only for boating.
 You may have it as your everyday flashlight or take it with you on various outdoor adventures.

 I consider this as a tough guy due to its durable housing of impact-resistant plastic.
 I’ve witnessed how it remains tough in a saltwater environment, and it can’t be denied that it’s solidly built.
 After a long time of use, it proves that it’s waterproof and submersible.
 Unfortunately, I sometimes drop it in the water, and I’m just wide-eyed to see it floating.